 NFL free agent Greg Robinson jailed in Texas on pot charge

-EL PASO, Texas (AP) — NFL offensive tackle Greg Robinson was being held Wednesday in a Texas jail on a pending drug distribution charge from a federal agency, records show.
+EL PASO, Texas (AP) — NFL offensive tackle Greg Robinson remained in a West Texas jail without bond Wednesday after federal agents said they found 157 pounds (71.21 kilograms) of marijuana in a rented vehicle in which he and two other people were riding.

-Robinson, 27, was booked Tuesday, according to El Paso County jail records.
-Robinson faces a charge of possessing marijuana with intention to sell it, the jail log shows.
-His home address is listed as Thibodaux, Louisiana.
+Robinson, 27, of Thibodeaux, Louisiana, and Jaquan Tyreke Bray, 26, of La Grange, Georgia, were in the El Paso County Detention Center after federal authorities charged them with conspiracy to possess marijuana with intent to distribute it.
+Both were held without bond pending an initial appearance before a U.S. magistrate judge.

+If convicted, both could be sentenced to up to 20 years in federal prison.It was unclear from jail and federal court records if they had attorneys.

 The former Auburn University standout was drafted second overall in 2014, by the St. Louis Rams.
 He signed with the Cleveland Browns in 2018.
 The Browns recently informed Robinson’s representatives they did not intend to re-sign him as a free agent.